Want to conduct a content audit but don’t know where to begin?

 1. Set your goals and define how you will measure your progress towards them.

-First, decide what you want to get from your content audit.
+First, decide what you want to get from your website content audit.

 You might be performing a content audit with the view of improving your SEO (search engine optimization), for example.
 Alternatively, you might go into your content audit aiming to improve your conversion rate.